yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Exit criteria:

--  In Visual Studio, open the Cloud Explorer, navigate to the externalization queue, and verify that the new order is in the queue.
+-  In Visual Studio, open the Cloud Explorer, navigate to the externalization queue, and verify that the new order is in the queue

 ### Task 5: Set up the functions